 It's a very common interview question...tell me about yourself?

-What you need to concentrate on is: what you’ve done that is relevant to the field you are applying for.
+What you need to focus your reply on is what you’ve done that is relevant to the field you are applying for.

-This question isn’t about your free-time, how many cats you own, or that you are the captain of your bowling team.
+This question isn’t about your free time, how many cats you own, or that you are the captain of your bowling team.
 The question is about the job, and the skills and experience that you have that are relevant to that job.
+When you're answering this question, you should use the acronym EES, which stands for:

 E = Education